 Why does mold choose to grow on our food and beverages?
 Since the multicellular organism lacks the ability to feed itself through photosynthesis, it leeches itself to organic hosts and specific kinds of organic matter, to derive the nutrition it needs to live and grow.

 Mold begins its life as a single microscopic spore.
 Spores eventually float in the air and settle in a new, inviting area with the perfect conditions for its growth and reproduction (moisture, oxygen, sunlight).
-If they accidentally land in somewhere dry and hot, they can last for years until the conditions change, or the wind picks up the spore and moves it to a more hospitable environment.
+If they accidentally land in somewhere dry and hot, mold growth can last for years until the conditions change, or the wind picks up the spore and moves it to a more hospitable environment.

-Mold in shower or your bathroom is not only unsightly…but it’s dangerous for your health too!
+Black mold in shower or your bathroom is not only unsightly…but it’s dangerous for your health too!

 Once the spore has settled into its ideal conditions, it begins reproducing by absorbing moisture and nutrients from its new home.
-This process continues indefinitely until some sort of intervention kills the mold or stops its growth.
+This process continues indefinitely until some sort of intervention kills the black mold or stops its growth.

-But just like humans, mold needs oxygen to stay alive, too — so it only grows in oxygenated environments.
+But just like humans, black mold needs oxygen to stay alive, too — so it only grows in oxygenated environments.
 Furthermore, mold requires temperatures between 10 – 35 degrees Celsius.
 These two points help explain why sealing your food and then putting it in the refrigerator keeps it fresher, longer.

 Mold can be categorized into three general groups: allergenic, which is the type of mold that’s unlikely to cause illness; pathogenic, meaning it can cause infection in people with poor immune systems; and toxigenic, which is — you guessed it — toxic to all who come into contact with it.